4 August 2012

 ~ Mix enough flour (I used plain flour but rolled the dough out on wholewheat – probably chapatti flour would be best) into the dal to make a workable dough.

-~ Work it ie. roll into walnut sized balls and then roll out into thin rounds.
+~ Roll into walnut sized balls and then roll out into thin rounds.

 ~ Fry in a lightly oiled pan till the first side is speckled with brown turn and do the second side.